Ganira Pashayeva: Career

 From 1998, Pashayeva worked as a reporter, correspondent, editor, leading editor, senior leading editor and deputy editor-in-chief of the news section at the ANS Group of Companies.
 In 2005, she became head of public relations department of the Heydar Aliyev Foundation.

 In 2012, Pashayeva worked as a pediatrician for two weeks in Somalia and helped the residents.

 Political career

 On 6 November 2005, she was elected Member of Parliament from Tovuz Constituency No 105.
 She was a member of the Standing Commission of the National Assembly of Azerbaijan on International and Inter-Parliamentary Relations and head of the Azerbaijan–Georgia working group on interparliamentary relations.
 She was also a member of the Azerbaijan–India, Azerbaijan–Turkey and Azerbaijan–Japan working groups on interparliamentary relations.
 She was one of the members of the delegation of the Republic of Azerbaijan to the Parliamentary Assembly of the Council of Europe.

 Death

 On 24 September 2023, Pashayeva fell into a coma as a result of exposure to medicine and was taken to the Central Clinical Hospital in Baku.
-She died four days later, on 28 September, after having been placed in the intensive care unit.
+She died four days later, on 28 September, in an intensive care unit.